dotnet/runtime/docs/design/features/byreflike-generics.md

 `box` ; `isinst` ; `unbox.any` &ndash; Becomes a NOP, if the box, `isinst`, and unbox target types are all equal.

-`box` ; `isinst` ; `br_true/false` &ndash; Becomes a constant, if the box target type is ByRefLike or the box target type is `Nullable<T>` and target type equalities are computed to be equal.
-The sequence will also be elided if the box target type is a ByRefLike type, but needs to be checked at run-time, not JIT compile time.
-This latter case is common when the box target type uses Generic parameters.
+`box` ; `isinst` ; `br_true/false` &ndash; Can become a constant, if the box target type is ByRefLike or the box target type is `Nullable<T>` and target type equalities are computed to be equal.
+This sequence can be interpreted as behaving as if the ByRefLike nature of the input type doesn't exist.

 ## Examples